-- Similar to the consensus above for the determination of eligible employee, the program should utilize any existing definitions, reporting, counts, mechanisms, etc. to determine employee count for determining when/if an employer is mandated to participate in the program. (i.e. DE 6 or DE 9C reports to EDD) - Once an employer is participating in the program, they should be allowed to continue participation even if their workforce drops below 5 employees, at least for the remainder of that calendar year. - An employer is exempt from the mandate if they offer a "qualified" retirement plan.

-- Employees of an employer currently providing a qualified plan should not be allowed to participate in Secure Choice as opposed to their employer plan.
-(ER) - When establishing the employee count for the purposes of the mandate, consider using an average or rolling count as opposed to a point in time number (i.e. the employee count for the quarter ending September 30).
-(ER) - Once exemption from the mandate is determined, it remains in effect for a period of time (i.e. 1 year) unless the employer elects to participate sooner (assuming they are subject to the mandate with their current employee count).
-(ER) - If an employer adopts their own qualified plan after mandated participation in Secure Choice, the program should offer options as to how to handle those accounts / funds. (i.e. roll the funds into the new employer plan or leave them with Secure Choice with no additional contributions coming in).
-The employee would retain the right to leave accumulated funds with Secure Choice or rollover to another retirement vehicle at any time.
-(ER)
+- Similar to the consensus above for the determination of eligible employee, the program should utilize any existing definitions, reporting, counts, mechanisms, etc. to determine employee count for determining when/if an employer is mandated to participate in the program. (i.e. DE 9C quarterly tax reports) - Once an employer is participating in the program, they should be allowed to continue participation even if their workforce drops below five employees, at least for the remainder of that calendar year. - An employer is exempt from the mandate if they offer a "qualified" retirement plan. - Employees of an employer currently providing a qualified plan should not be allowed to participate in Secure Choice in lieu of participating in their employer plan. - If an employer adopts their own qualified plan after mandated participation in Secure Choice, the program should offer options and defaults as to how to handle those accounts such as rolling the funds into the new employer plan or leaving them with Secure Choice with no additional contributions coming in.
+The employee would retain the right to leave accumulated funds with Secure Choice or rollover to another retirement vehicle at any time. - Once exemption from the mandate is determined, it remains in effect for a period of time (i.e. one year) unless the employer elects to participate sooner (assuming they are subject to the mandate with their current employee count). - Some employee working group members expressed a preference for a one-year exemption period, whereas some members of the employer working group recommended a three-year exemption period.
+Working group members also recommended this process coincide with other open enrollment periods, such as open enrollment periods for the purchase of health insurance.